My mission is to challenge the jewellery industry and create a product people can be proud of wearing.

 Once a piece is gold plated its much harder for the metal to be melted down and recycled.

-Currently my products are produced in London, this way I can follow the process closely ensuring quality.
+All my bespoke pieces are produced in London, this way I can follow the process closely ensuring quality.
 This means the people making your jewellery are paid a fair London wage.
-This impacts the price of my product but I am proud to support local craftsmanship and sell a product that is great quality and fairly made.
+I am proud to support local craftsmanship and sell a product that is great quality and fairly made.

 All the jewellery is cast out of recycled metals and when possible I source the chains and other parts from recycled metals, however this is not always possible - I’m working on this.